 Please note that by default all times marked in tag access logs are GMT – meaning that they are Greenwich Mean Time (London standard).
 This helps record the access time correctly no matter where on the planet the dynotag is viewed from.

 In some cases, the tags are used to share information in a social network post and accesses can take place from all over the planet within minutes.
-In other words, physical scanning of the QR code is not required to read the dynotag contents – all one needs to do is get the web address of the dynotag – and click on that link.
+In other words, physical scanning of the QR code is not required to read the dynotag contents – all one needs to do is visit the web address of the dynotag as dynotag.com/NNNN-NNNN , or visit dynotag.com and click “View Tag”, then enter XXXX-XXXX – which will perform the same operation.